RoboJackets/apiary/docs/admins/permissions-roles.rst

 Most actions require a specific permission, and permissions are grouped into roles.
 Users can be assigned any combination of roles and permissions, and their effective access is cumulative across all assigned roles and permissions.

+To attach or detach a role or permission, open a user's detail page, then scroll to the :guilabel:`Roles` or :guilabel:`Permissions` section.

 Role Descriptions
 -----------------